ltpitt/python-jupyter-deep-learning-neural-network/README.md

 ![png](output_22_0.png)

-## Check out your predictions
+## Check out predictions

-Here, use the test data to view how well your network is modeling the data.
-If something is completely wrong here, make sure each step in your network is implemented correctly.
+Here we use the test data to view how well your network is modeling the data.

 ```python